PeterNaydenov/grunt-ugly-folders/README.md

 ### Ignore Files in Package
 Uglyfolders read only files with '.js' extension.
 Simple way to ignore file is to change the extension to something else.
-For example change extension to '.js-'.
+Example: Change extension to '.js-'.
 Minus will tell you that file is not in use.

 Uglyfolders task has an 'ignore' option.
 Use it to ignore some files from your source folder items.
 Compiler will ignore all files that contain string in their path.
 Example:
 ```js